About the GWish Project

 Creating a new standard for spiritual care and education.

-At The George Washington University Institute for Spirituality & Health (GWish)—together with City of Hope and ACPE—we envision an innovative model of healthcare that recognizes spiritual health as an integral part of patient-centered care.
-Thanks to generous funding by the John Templeton Foundation, we have launched a multi-year project to explore a model where the entire healthcare team, including chaplains, works together to address the spiritual needs of each patient.
+At The George Washington University Institute for Spirituality & Health (GWish), we envision an innovative model of healthcare that recognizes spiritual health as an integral part of patient-centered care.
+Now in the second round of funding from the John Templeton Foundation, this multi-year project is intended to develop a model of patient care where the entire healthcare team, including chaplains, works together to address the spiritual needs of each patient.

 We believe we are on the front end of a significant shift in how spiritual care is delivered to people who are suffering—physically, emotionally, and spiritually.
 As part of the project, we are partnering with organizations to develop testable clinical models, and we are expanding our spiritual care education and training for clinicians and chaplains.